museumsforall/beautiful-jekyll/_posts/2018-11-12-digital-mockup.md

 ![phone](/img/Phone1.png)

-2) The user receives the following text as a response
+2) The user receives the following text as a response:

 ![phone](/img/Phone3.png)

-3) The user selects which exhibit to contribute to by texting the appropriate number.
+3) The user selects which exhibit to contribute to by texting the appropriate number:

 ![phone](/img/Phone4.png)

-4) The user receives the following text as a response
+4) The user receives the following text as a response:

 ![phone](/img/Phone5.png)

-5) The user types up comment and sends it in
+5) The user types up comment and sends it in:

 ![phone](/img/Phone6.png)

-6) The user gets the following response and now completed the task.
+6) The user gets the following response and now completed the task:

 ![phone](/img/Phone7.png)